W-zx-Y/Binaural-Audio-Visual-Localization/README.md

 This repository contains the pixel-level ground-truth locations of the sound sources for FAIR-Play dataset and YT-MUSIC dataset.

-The ground-truth localization maps of the FAIR-Play dataset is shared at [[here]](https://www.dropbox.com/s/xhec895hc9qubhx/gt-FAIR-Play.zip?dl=0).
+The ground-truth localization maps of the FAIR-Play dataset can be downloaded [[here]](https://www.dropbox.com/s/xhec895hc9qubhx/gt-FAIR-Play.zip?dl=0).
-The ground-truth localization maps of the YT-MUSIC dataset is shared at [[here]](https://www.dropbox.com/s/xhec895hc9qubhx/gt-FAIR-Play.zip?dl=0).
+The ground-truth localization maps of the YT-MUSIC dataset can be downloaded [[here]](https://www.dropbox.com/s/xhec895hc9qubhx/gt-FAIR-Play.zip?dl=0).

-The videos and binaural sounds for these two dataset can been found in the orgianal pages [[FAIR-Play]](https://github.com/facebookresearch/FAIR-Play) and [[YT-MUSIC]](https://pedro-morgado.github.io/spatialaudiogen/)
+The videos and binaural sounds for these two dataset can been found at [[FAIR-Play]](https://github.com/facebookresearch/FAIR-Play) and [[YT-MUSIC]](https://pedro-morgado.github.io/spatialaudiogen/)

-For each video in the FAIR-Play dataset, we extract 102 frames with a sampling rate of 10 and manually label the sound sources in the middle frame (the fiftieth one).
+For each video in the FAIR-Play dataset, we extract 102 frames with a sampling rate of 10 and manually label the sound sources of the middle frame (the fiftieth one).
 While for the YT-MUSIC dataset, we label the 250th frames.

 If you find these data useful in your research, please cite: